You are using an outdated browser. Please upgrade your browser to improve your experience.

 Together, they have uncovered new wrinkles to Matijow’s initial vision for alchalant.

 There’s the dark sarcasm of “Better Off Dead,” an anti-love song; and the brutal honesty of “National Blues” – a fan favorite that Matijow wrote in the immediate aftermath of 9/11.
 But there’s also the fun-loving “LL (Loco Land),” a tribute to alchalant’s libation of choice – Four Loko; and the geeky romanticism of “Binary,” a ballad build around computer code.

 As cutting and deep as they are outgoing and approachable, alchalant has quickly found a brawny new intricacy.
 Still, the band’s most complete statement of purpose is probably “Dawn,” a track about making the most of your talents – and always living life to the fullest.
-It’s a concept Matijow confronted on that scary bike ride four years ago, and something he’s now fully realizing alongside Errion and Hobbs in alchalant.
+It’s a concept Matijow confronted on that scary bike ride four years ago, and something he’s now fully realizing alongside Errion in alchalant.